How to Negotiate a New Car Price (And Actually Win)

 If a dealer won't reach a number that matches your research, leave.
 Not as a tactic — as a genuine decision.
 You have competing quotes.
 You have other options.
 The same vehicle exists at other dealerships.

 Dealers know that buyers who leave rarely return.
 More often than people expect, a follow-up call with a better number comes within 24 hours.
+In my experience, if your research is solid and the car has reasonable inventory in your market, walking away resolves more deals in the buyer's favor than any other move.

 If you feel pressured, rushed, or confused at any point in the process — slow down, or leave.
 Both are always available to you.